-The aerodynamic lens currently used in the AMS, referred to as the standard lens, is based on a design described by Liu et al. (1995a,b), as modified in Zhang et al. (2002, 2004), and transmits particles between approximately 70 nm and 700 nm in vacuum aerodynamic diameter (Liu et al., 2007; Zhang et al., 2002, 2004).
+The aerodynamic lens currently used in the AMS, referred to as the standard lens, is based on a design described by Liu et al. (1995a, b), as modified in Zhang et al. (2002, 2004).
+The transmission efficiency of the standard lens is 1 between approximately 90 nm and 700 nm in vacuum aerodynamic diameter (d{va}) and decreases to 0.3 at 1000 nm (Liu et al., 2007).
 The aerodynamic lens consists of a series of apertures that decrease in diameter.
 At each aperture, the gas streamlines are forced to the axial center line.
 After each aperture, the gas expands; however inertia tends to keep the particles near the center axis.
 Particles above a certain size are not focused effectively because their inertia is greater than the drag and they do not follow the gas streamlines to the center axis.
-Particles below a certain size are not focused because they either follow the gas streamlines too well or because they diffuse away from the center axis due to Brownian motion.
+Particles below a certain size are not focused because they either follow the gas streamlines or diffuse away from the center axis due to Brownian motion.